Robert L. Rasmussen: Naval career

 Captain Rasmussen served on active duty from 20 October 1951 to 30 July 1983 and accumulated 5,000 total flight hours with 600 carrier/ship landings or “traps.”

-Designated a Naval Aviator on 10 March 1953, his first flee tour was with VF-51 Screaming Eagles at NAS Miramar flying Grumman F9F-2B Panther and North American FJ3 Fury aircraft from 1953-56.
+Designated a Naval Aviator on 10 March 1953, his first fleet tour was with VF-51 Screaming Eagles at NAS Miramar flying Grumman F9F-2B Panther and North American FJ3 Fury aircraft from 1953-56.

-After this tour his prowess as a pilot led to his selection as a Blue Angel.
+After this tour he was selected as a Blue Angel.
 Initially flying the F9F-2B Panther, he participated in the introduction of the Grumman F11F Tiger in the Blue Angels Flight Demonstration Team in April 1957.
 While flying the Tiger with the Blues, he made the first successful “engine out” landing in an F-11.
 He remained with the Blues until 1960.

 He returned to the fleet in 1960 at NAS Oceana with VF-33 then known as the Astronauts.
 In early 1961, he participated in another airframe transition (the squadron’s fourth jet fighter in seven years), the F8U-1E Crusader as the squadron changed its name back to Tarsiers.
 He deployed with VF-33 aboard USS Intrepid (CV-11) to the Mediterranean in 1961-62.